 Most of the time you’ll probably be working in the ‘Manage’ window, as you would expect.
 This allows you to see all the images in a given folder in a variety of ways, although using the default thumbnails is probably the most efficient way of sorting through them.
 I increased the size of the thumbs, as the default size was too small for easy viewing, but otherwise the default interface is perfectly workable.

 From here, you can tag any and all of your images with star ratings, color labels, and ‘Pick’ flags which are perfect for identifying your final choice image from a set of possible options.
-You can also review all of your ITPC and EXIF metadata, although keen-eyed users will note that the color labels appear in the ‘ACDSee Metadata’ section, and don’t get passed between programs.
-Star ratings that I gave photos here, on the other hand, appeared when I viewed the same images later using Adobe Bridge, so those seem to be embedded in the file through some other method (although it isn’t immediately clear how).
+You can also review all of your ITPC and EXIF metadata, as well as apply categories and tags.

 At the bottom of the metadata pane, you can switch to the ‘Organize’ tab, which will allow you to quickly add keywords to your images.
 You can do this individually or by selecting multiple images and choosing from your established keywords, which prevents you from accidentally creating a bunch of similar but distinct keywords by accident.

 While the Manage pane is definitely the most useful way to review your files, ACDSee does include an interesting timeline-based method under the confusingly-named Photos tab.
-It gives you an almost stream-of-consciousness method of reviewing your images altogether, and you can choose to view them based on a year, a month or a week.
-It may not be the most efficient way to review, but it’s a good way to get a sense of perspective on your body of work as a whole.
+It gives you an almost stream-of-consciousness method of reviewing your images altogether, and you can choose to view them based on a year, a month, or a week.
+It may not be the most efficient way to review, but it’s a good way to get a sense of your entire body of work.

 At any time, double-clicking a thumbnail will bring you to the View window for a much larger view.
 You can still use your keyboard shortcuts to tag, flag, star and add color labels to your images in this mode, which makes it much easier to choose the winner between a set of similar images.
 The only thing missing from this mode is the ability to compare two images side by side, which seems like a real missed opportunity.

 The only time that I had a problem with ACDSee was when I switched to Edit mode.
-It should allow me to do some very basic adjustments on my images, but it consistently failed to load the RAW files shot from my D7200.
-It warned me that my images were 16-bit color depth, and that any changes would be saved in 8-bit, but when I clicked OK the image never finished loading.
+It should allow me to do some very basic adjustments on my images, but it consistently failed to load the RAW files shot from both my D7200 and my D750.
+It warned me that my images were 16-bit color depth and that any changes would be saved in 8-bit, but when I clicked OK the image never finished loading.